alkemics/CancelablePromise/README.md

 ```

 ## Test
-You can run test with `npm run test`
+You can run tests with `npm run test`